dragonflyoss/Dragonfly/FAQ.md

 Follow these steps to clean up the data directory manually:

 - Identify the account to which the residual files belong.
-- Check if there is any running dfget process started by other accounts.
+- Check if there are any running dfget process started by other accounts.
 - If there is such a process, then terminate the process, and start a dfget process with the account identified at Step 1.
 This process will automatically clean up the residual files from the data directory.

 ## Does Dragonfly support pulling images from an HTTPS enabled registry